Joshua Liendo: 2023 season

 Liendo started his 2023 season by competing at the 2023 SEC Swimming and Diving Championships, where he won the men's 100-yard butterfly title in a time of 44.11 and placed second in both the 50- and 100-yard freestyles, going 18.39 and 42.24, respectively.
 He also won 2 SEC relay titles.
 In the 200-yard freestyle relay, he split 18.02 and the relay broke the SEC Meet Record in a time of 1:14.19; in the 400-yard medley relay, he split 43.35 on the butterfly leg to go 0.01 off of the fastest 100 butterfly relay split ever, and the relay broke the SEC record in a time of 2:59.48.
-At the 2023 NCAA Division I Championships, Liendo won gold in the 100-yard freestyle and silver in the 50-yard freestyle and 100-yard butterly events, and helped the Florida relay teams to three gold medals and a bronze medal in relay events.
+At the 2023 NCAA Division I Championships, Liendo won gold in the 100-yard freestyle and silver in the 50-yard freestyle and 100-yard butterfly events, and helped the Florida relay teams to three gold medals and a bronze medal in relay events.
 Following the end of the collegiate season, Liendo broke the Canadian record in the 100 m butterfly twice at the Canadian trials, posting a 50.78 in the heats and a 50.36 in the evening final.
 He later set a world-leading time in the 50 m freestyle, swimming a 21.80.

 In his first day of competition at the 2023 World Aquatics Championships in Budapest, Liendo was part of the Canadian men's fifth-place 4×100 m freestyle relay team, and came fifteenth in the semi-finals of the 50 m butterfly.
 He was fourteenth in the semi-finals of the 100 m freestyle, missing that final as well.
 Liendo noted he had "changed a lot of things in my freestyle this year," adding "I have some work to do."
 In the semi-finals of the 100 m butterfly, he finished in third place to qualify to the final, and on the same day placed eighth in the semi-finals of the 50 m freestyle, qualifying to that final by a narrow 0.03 margin over American Ryan Held and Ukraine's Vladyslav Bukhov.
 However, he opted against participating in the latter final, wanting to focus on the butterfly.
 The following day he won silver in the 100 m butterfly final with a new national record time of 50.34, and was part of a fourth-place mixed 4×100 freestyle relay team.
-In his final swim of the championships, he and the men's 4×100 m medley relay team came seventh.
+In his final swim of the championships, he and the men's 4 × 100 m medley relay team came seventh.